VertaAI/modeldb/docs/GettingStarted/spark_ml.md

 ModelDbSyncer.setSyncer(
       // what project are you working on new ModelDbSyncer(projectConfig = NewOrExistingProject(
-        "compare models", // project name
+        "Demo", // project name
-        "some_name", // user name
+        "modeldbuser", // user name
-        "we use the UCI Adult Census dataset to compare random forests, " // project description
-          + "decision trees, and logistic regression" ),
-      // is this model part of a specific experiment? e.g. "testing how well CNNs work".
-Otherwise we provide a default experiment experimentConfig = new DefaultExperiment,
+        "Project to hold all models from the demo" // project description ),
+      experimentConfig = new DefaultExperiment,
       experimentRunConfig = new NewExperimentRun
       )